 For optimal performance of the engine oil, do not mix different types of engine oil.

 We recommended changing the engine oil when necessary.

-Install and tighten the oil filler plug with O-ring.
+Mount and tighten the filler plug together with the O-ring.

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.